Zard: Career

 She also wrote songs for other artists, most notably for the J-pop groups that shared her management company: Field of View, Wands and Deen, and the late mainland Taiwanese singer Teresa Teng.
 She also wrote the lyrics for and participated in the collaboration for the single "Hateshinai Yume o" (果てしない夢を) featuring J-pop groups Zard, Zyyg, Rev & Wands.
 The single also featured famed Japanese baseball hero Shigeo Nagashima.
 Some of her singles were used in anime, such as Slam Dunk, Dragon Ball GT and Detective Conan.
 The lyrics of "Dan Dan Kokoro Hikareteku" (ＤＡＮ　ＤＡＮ　心魅かれてく) by Field of View, the opening theme song of Dragon Ball GT, is by Izumi Sakai.
-Afterward, Zard covered this song in Today Is Another Day album.
+Afterward, Zard covered this song in the album Today Is Another Day.

 Zard's most successful single, Makenaide (負けないで) has been used as a theme song for Nippon Television program 24-hour TV, an annual Japanese television program in which a celebrity host is on screen continually for a whole day.
 Sakai said that she was honored at the song's being chosen and looked forward to watching the show.
 She also said that since Makenaide was widely appreciated by the public, she often felt as if that song was not hers to keep.

-Sakai was also known for being mysterious.
+Sakai had a reputation for being mysterious.
 This is partly because her record label did not release much personal information on their artists, but also because she did not make very many personal appearances.
-She rarely appeared on any live TV music programs (e.g. TV Asahi's Music Station), which had been the main public relations tool for the record industry in Japan since 1993, or make any public appearances.
+She rarely appeared on any live TV music programs (e.g. TV Asahi's Music Station), which had been the main public relations tool for the record industry in Japan since 1993, or made any public appearances.
 Her first concert was in 1999, this being held on a cruise ship for a mere 600 members of her fan club (300 entries x2 among 2 million concert ticket requests).
 Her first and only concert tour, "What A Beautiful Moment Tour", was held in 2004, 13 years after her debut.
 Almost every concert was sold out at the time.
 The tour ended up having 10 concerts spanning 4 months from March to July 2004, with the final concert held in the famed Nippon Budokan.

 Although Zard began as a group, Sakai's dominance within it has led to the name "Zard" often being used in Japan to refer to her alone, as a solo female singer.
-She used to hold a female record in Japan for most single sales until Ayumi Hamasaki released "No Way to Say".
-According to the Yomiuri Shimbun, as of August 2007, Zard was No. 8 for overall total in Japan.
-She has had 12 singles reach the No. 1 spot on the Oricon Singles Charts, and 9 albums reach the No. 1 spot on the Oricon Album Charts.
+She used to hold the female record in Japan for most single sales until Ayumi Hamasaki released "No Way to Say".
+According to the Yomiuri Shimbun, as of August 2007, Zard was No. 8 for the overall total in Japan.
+She had had 12 singles reach the No. 1 spot on the Oricon Singles Charts, and 9 albums reach the No. 1 spot on the Oricon Album Charts.
 43 of her singles reached top 10 in the Oricon rankings.
 Zard has released a total of 45 singles and 17 albums.